-Mr Gerald Ong Chong Keng, Mr Ng Ee Peng, Mr Soong Hee Sang and Mr Ong Sek Hian (Wang ShiXian) are the Directors seeking re-election at the Annual General Meeting of Metro Holdings Limited ("Company") on 20 July 2023.
+Mr Tan Soo Khoon, Ms Deborah Lee Siew Yin, Mr Chan Boon Hui and Mr Christopher Tang Kok Kai are the Directors seeking re-election at the Annual General Meeting of Metro Holdings Limited (the "Company") on 26 July 2024.

-Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the information relating to Mr Gerald Ong Chong Keng, Mr Ng Ee Peng, Mr Soong Hee Sang and Mr Ong Sek Hian (Wang ShiXian) as set out in Appendix 7.4.1 of the Listing Manual of the SGX-ST is as follows:
+Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the information relating to Mr Tan Soo Khoon, Ms Deborah Lee Siew Yin, Mr Chan Boon Hui and Mr Christopher Tang Kok Kai as set out in Appendix 7.4.1 of the Listing Manual of the SGX-ST is as follows:

-Name of Director Gerald Ong Chong Keng Ng Ee Peng Soong Hee Sang Ong Sek Hian (Wang ShiXian) Date of Appointment 18 June 2007 13 April 2021 1 September 2022 1 November 2022 Date of last re-election (if applicable) 29 July 2021 29 July 2021 Not applicable Not applicable Age 61 67 64 39 Country of Principal Residence Singapore Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations and the search and nomination process) Mr Gerald Ong Chong Keng (" Mr Gerald Ong ") is the nominee of Eng Kuan Company Private Limited, a substantial shareholder of the Company.
-Mr Gerald Ong possesses the experience, expertise, knowledge and skills to contribute towards the core competency of the Board.
+Name of Christopher Tang Director Tan Soo Khoon Deborah Lee Siew Yin Chan Boon Hui Kok Kai Date of Appointment 9 December 2011 12 June 2018 9 May 2024 9 May 2024 Date of last re-election (if applicable) 22 July 2022 29 July 2021 Not applicable Not applicable Age 74 66 56 63 Country of Principal Residence Singapore Singapore Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations, and the search and nomination process) Mr Tan Soo Khoon ("Mr Tan") possesses the experience, expertise, knowledge and skills to contribute towards the core competency of the Board.
+He will continue to contribute his valuable experience and knowledge to the Board and to the diversity of expertise and business experience required to lead, govern and manage the Group's affairs effectively.
+Ms Deborah Lee Siew Yin ("Ms Lee") possesses the experience, expertise, knowledge and skills to contribute towards the core competency of the Board.
+She will continue to contribute her valuable experience and knowledge to the Board and to the diversity of expertise and business experience required to lead, govern and manage the Group's affairs effectively.
+Mr Chan Boon Hui ("Mr Chan") possesses the experience, expertise, knowledge and skills to contribute towards the core competency of the Board.
 He will continue to contribute his valuable experience and knowledge to the Board and to the diversity of expertise and business experience required to govern and manage the Group's affairs effectively.
-Mr Ng Ee Peng ("Mr Ng") possesses the experience, expertise, knowledge and skills to contribute towards the core competency of the Board.
+Mr Christopher Tang Kok Kai ("Mr Tang") possesses the experience, expertise, knowledge and skills to contribute towards the core competency of the Board.
 He will continue to contribute his valuable experience and knowledge to the Board and to the diversity of expertise and business experience required to govern and manage the Group's affairs effectively.
-Mr Soong Hee Sang (" Mr Soong ") possesses the experience, expertise, knowledge and skills to contribute towards the core competency of the Board.
-He will continue to contribute his valuable experience and knowledge to the Board and to the diversity of expertise and business experience required to govern and manage the Group's affairs effectively.
-Mr Ong Sek Hian (Wang ShiXian) (" Mr Ong ") is the nominee of Leroy Singapore Pte Ltd, a substantial shareholder of the Company.
-Mr Ong possesses broad business experience and knowledge which enhances the diversity of core competencies and skill sets of the Board.
-He will continue to contribute his broad business experience and knowledge to the Board and to the diversity of expertise and business experience required to govern and manage the Group's affairs effectively.
-Whether appointment is executive, and if so, the area of responsibility The appointment is Non-Executive and Non-Independent.
+Whether appointment is executive, and if so, the area of responsibility The appointment is Non-Executive and Independent.
 The appointment is Non-Executive and Independent.
 The appointment is Non-Executive and Independent.
-The appointment is Non-Executive and Non-Independent.
-Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Non-Executive and Non-Independent Director.
-Member of the Audit and Investment Committees.
+The appointment is Non-Executive and Independent.
+Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Non-Executive and Independent Director.
+Member of the Audit, Nominating and Investment Committees.
+Mr Tan will be re-designated from Non-Executive and Independent Director to Non-Executive and Non-Independent Director upon his re-election as a Director of the Company at the Annual General Meeting to be held on 26 July 2024.
 Non-Executive and Independent Director.
-Member of the Audit and Remuneration Committees.
+Chairman of the Audit Committee.
 Non-Executive and Independent Director.
-Member of the Investment Committee.
-Non-Executive and Non- Independent Director.
+Non-Executive and Independent Director.